techno-tim/techno-tim.github.io/_posts/2023-01-30-install-age.md

 title: "Installing Age Encryption Tool"
 date: 2023-01-30 10:00:00 -0500
 categories: utilities
-tags: homelab secops devops age
+tags: homelab secops devops age cli linux open-source
 ---

 ## What is Age?

 **age** is a simple, modern and secure file encryption tool, format, and Go library.
 It features small explicit keys, no config options, and UNIX-style composability.
 It is commonly used in tandem with Mozilla SOPS.
 It's open source and you can read more about it on the [GitHub repo](https://github.com/FiloSottile/age).
-Looking for a turial on how use this?
+Looking for a tutorial on how use this?
 [Checkout this video on how to use SOPS and Age for your Git Repos](https://docs.technotim.live/posts/secret-encryption-sops/)!

 ## Install